Big Data Management (Technical)

 - Design, conduct, and report results of experiments using the developed applications in a distributed setting over a cluster of machines.

 The course will be based on lectures, exercises, and practical projects.
-The students will implement applications using several data management systems to analyze a range of different datasets in the exercises and projects.
+The students will implement applications using several data management systems to analyse a range of different data-sets in the exercises and projects.

-Exercises will provide the students with hands-on activities to use parallel and distributed systems for managing and analyzing big data.
+- Exercises will provide the students with hands-on activities to use parallel and distributed systems for managing and analysing big data.

 Ordinary examExam type:

 C: Submission of written work, External (7-point scale)